4 Mechanical Properties of Materials

 𝜀axial = Axial normal strain

 Figure 4.6: Illustration of axial and lateral strains for (A) Tensile loading and (B) Compressive loading.
-Solid lines show original (undeformed) shape and dotted lines show deformed shape.
+Solid lines show original (undeformed) shape, and dotted lines show deformed shape.
 Note that one strain is positive (elongating) and the other is negative (shortening) in both cases.

 Example 4.2

 A circular polymeric rod with a diameter of 10 mm is subjected to a uniaxial force, resulting in an axial strain of 0.5%.
 A corresponding reduction in diameter of 0.02 mm is measured.
-Determine the Poisson’s ratio of this material.

-The longitudinal strain is given as: εlongitudinal = 0.005
+The longitudinal strain is given as εlongitudinal = 0.005.

-The lateral strain is determined from the reduction in diameter divided by the original diameter, and is negative because it is contracting:
+The lateral strain is determined from the reduction in diameter divided by the original diameter and is negative because it is contracting.

 \[ \varepsilon_{lateral}=-\frac{0.02~mm}{10~mm}=-0.002 \]

-Poisson’s ratio is then easily determined as:
+Poisson’s ratio is then easily determined as

 \[\nu=-\frac{\varepsilon_{lateral}}{\varepsilon_{axial}}=-\frac{-0.002}{0.005}=0.4\]

-1. Determine the axial strain, based on the change in length (L): \(\varepsilon_{axial}=\frac{\Delta L}{L}\)
+1. Determine the axial strain, given the change in length (L): \(\varepsilon_{axial}=\frac{\Delta L}{L}\).

-2. Determine the lateral strain, based on the change in diameter (D), height (H), or width (W): \(\varepsilon_{l a t}=\frac{\Delta D}{D}=\frac{\Delta H}{H}=\frac{\Delta W}{W}\)
+2. Determine the lateral strain, given the change in diameter (D), height (H), or width (W): \(\varepsilon_{l a t}=\frac{\Delta D}{D}=\frac{\Delta H}{H}=\frac{\Delta W}{W}\).

-3. Calculate Poisson’s ratio: \(\nu=-\frac{\varepsilon_{lateral}}{\varepsilon_{axial}}\)
+3. Calculate Poisson’s ratio: \(\nu=-\frac{\varepsilon_{lateral}}{\varepsilon_{axial}}\).

-4.5 Shear Stress/Strain
+4.5 Shear Stress and Strain

 Click to expand

-\[ \boxed{\tau=G \gamma} \tag{4.3}\]
+\[ \boxed{\tau=G \gamma}\text{ ,} \tag{4.3}\]

 where